SISCO

 What does SISCO involve?

-SISCO involves learning from people who have used one of the participating supervised inhalation sites located in Vancouver in the past month through a brief survey.
+SISCO involves a brief survey which allows us to learn from people who have recently (in the past month) used one of the participating supervised inhalation sites located in Vancouver.
 Surveys are administered in three waves (approximately 6 months apart).
-The study is an open cohort so eligible participants can complete any/all waves of the survey.
-Additional data is collected by linking our survey data to client’s administrative health records (e.g. hospital visits or prescriptions).
+The study is an open cohort study design so eligible participants can complete any/all waves of the survey.
+Additional data is accessed by linking survey data to client’s administrative health records (e.g. hospital visits or prescriptions).

 SISCO’s objectives